-Significant or extended price declines could also adversely affect the amount of oil and natural gas that Niko can produce economically.
+Significant or extended price declines could also adversely affect the amount of oil and natural gas that the Company can produce economically.
 A reduction in production could result in a shortfall in expected cash flows and require the Company to reduce capital spending or borrow funds to cover any such shortfall.
-Any of these factors could negatively affect the Company's ability to replace production and Niko's future rate of growth.
+Any of these factors could negatively affect the Company's ability to replace production and the Company's future rate of growth.